 The canteen, in addition to the usual cold drinks, tea, and coffee, featured hamburgers, hot dogs, sausages, and home-cut fries; ice cream and fresh stawberry shortcake were available for dessert.
 CD’s, DVD’s, books, tee-shirts, and other similar materials were also on sale during the concerts.
 Staffed by volunteers, the proceeds from all of these activities help support the work of the Association.

 The thrilling sound of massed fiddles is reason enough to hold this Festival.
 But it is also important as it provides opportunities to many of the members to demonstrate their skills as fiddlers and pianists and dancers.
 Moreover, the Festival provides a gauge of the health of the music, featuring, as it does, the upcoming youth players and many of Cape Breton’s best players.
-This Gala Concert again revealed that the music is in very fine shape, though the number of very young players in attendance was smaller than one would like: the youth of a few years ago have now taken their rightful rôle as sought-after, experienced performers of the music (indeed, some were unable to attend because of performance commitments elsewhere).
+This Gala Concert again revealed that the music is in very fine shape, though the number of very young players in attendance was smaller than one would like: the youth of a few years ago have now taken their rightful rôle as sought-after, experienced performers of the music.

 I am not a professional photographer, so take the photos for what they are: my best attempt to capture what was going on at a live event.
 Inevitably, microphones get in the road and the angle from which I was shooting means that some may be obscured by others.
 With those caveats, I hope you will nevertheless enjoy the photos presented here.